microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-safeguardprofile.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes the issue(s) against which Windows Autopatch safeguards devices.
+Describes one or more issues against which Windows Autopatch safeguards devices.

 ## Properties
 |Property|Type|Description|